-- The proponent shall provide the National Park staff and the MET with an environmental report every six months during exploration works, showing its progress towards meeting agreed-upon safeguard targets. - The proponent shall communicate with the National Park staff regularly to ensure that mutual expectations are clear and reinforced, including: - One month before undertaking the activities - Once during each scheduled program of works (anticipated to be for three months a year for seven vears) - Once a month prior to activities completing - O Within one month of all site, rehabilitation works. - The proponent shall allow Park staff and the MET to regularly visit and talk to the operators during exploration activities.
+- The proponent shall provide the National Park staff and the MET with an environmental progress report every six months during exploration works. - The proponent shall communicate with the National Park staff regularly to ensure that mutual expectations are clear and reinforced, including: - o One month before undertaking the activities - Once during each scheduled program of works - Once a month whilst activities are in progress - Within one month of all site, rehabilitation works. - The proponent shall allow Park staff and the MET to regularly visit and talk to the operators during exploration activities.
 The MET and Ministry of Mines and Energy (MME) may conduct inspections at any time during the year to monitor compliance with the Environmental Contract, EIA, EMP and/or any other conditions that are stipulated.
 Where non-compliance is observed, Park staff must immediately report the matter to the Chief Control Warden to enable "in house" remediation.
 If this fails, the matter must be reported to MET headquarters for higher-level attention. - An annual environmental audit must be carried out on any EPL within any Protected Area.
-This audit must be conducted by the MET or MME, or an independent expert may be commissioned, at the licensee's cost, to conduct the audit, and - Once prospecting has ceased, any impacts shall be rehabilitated as per the conditions stipulated in licence for EPL 6155.
+This audit must be conducted by the MET or MME, or an independent expert may be commissioned, at the licensee's cost, to conduct the audit, and - Once prospecting has ceased, any impacts shall be rehabilitated as per the conditions stipulated in licence for EPLs (7278, 7279, & 7436).
 Conditions to operate in protected areas are set out in Annex 6 of the Policy are included in TABLE 4.